Salesforce: Services

-Salesforce offers several customer relationship management (CRM) services, including: Sales Cloud, Service Cloud, Marketing Cloud, and Commerce Cloud and Platform.
-Additional technologies include Slack.
+Salesforce offers several customer relationship management (CRM) services for enterprises and small businesses, including Sales Cloud, Service Cloud, Marketing Cloud,Commerce Cloud and Platform.
+Additional technologies include Slack.Salesforce also offers a free CRM for small teams of up to two people.

 Other services include app creation, data integration and visualization, and training.

 Salesforce launched a suite of features called Salesforce Foundations in September 2024, bundling connected functionality across department-specific Sales Cloud and Service Cloud products.

+Salesforce introduced Headless 360 at its annual TDX developer conference in April 2026.
+Headless 360 exposes the Saleforce platform's data, workflows, and governance controls as APIs, MCP servers, and CLI commands, so tasks can be completed without browser interaction.

 Artificial intelligence

-Launched at Dreamforce in 2016, Salesforce Einstein was the company's first artificial intelligence product, developed from a set of technologies underlying the Salesforce platform.
+Launched at Dreamforce in 2016, Salesforce Einstein was the company's first artificial intelligence product.

 In March 2023, Salesforce announced ChatGPT integration in Slack was available to any organization, and the launch of Einstein GPT, a generative AI service.

-In March 2024, Salesforce launched Einstein Copilot: Health Actions, a conversation assistant based on its earlier artificial intelligence platform Einstein.
-It helps with making appointments, referrals, and gathering patient information.
-In July, Salesforce released an AI agent, the Einstein Service Agent, with the ability to perform customer service actions, like enabling product returns or refunds.
+In March 2024, Salesforce launched Einstein Copilot: Health Actions, an assistant based on its earlier artificial intelligence platform Einstein.
+It can be used to assist in making appointments, referrals, and gathering patient information.
+In July, Salesforce released an AI agent with the ability to perform customer service actions, like enabling product returns or refunds.

-In September 2024, the company deployed Agentforce (succeeding Salesforce Einstein), an agentic AI platform where users can create autonomous agents for customer service assistance, developing marketing campaigns, and coaching salespersons.
+In September and October 2024, the company deployed Agentforce (succeeding Salesforce Einstein), an agentic AI.
+This enables the use of chatbots within its software.In June 2026, Salesforce integrated autonomous shopping agents natively into its stack through Commerce Cloud.

-Salesforce CEO Marc Benioff stated in a June 2025 interview on The Circuit that artificial intelligence now performs between 30% and 50% of internal work at Salesforce, including functions such as software engineering, customer service, marketing, and analytics.
-Although he made clear that "humans still drive the future," Benioff noted that AI is enabling the company to reassign employees into higher-value roles rather than reduce headcount.
+Salesforce CEO Marc Benioff said in a June 2025 interview that artificial intelligence performed between 30% and 50% of internal work at Salesforce, including functions such as software engineering, customer service, marketing, and analytics.

 Salesforce Platform

 Salesforce Platform (formerly known as Force.com) is a platform as a service (PaaS) that allows developers to add applications to the main Salesforce.com application.
 These applications are hosted on Salesforce.com infrastructure.

-Force.com applications are built using Apex, a proprietary Java-like programming language to generate HTML originally via the "Visualforce" framework.
-Beginning in 2015 the "Lightning Components" framework has been supported.
-The Apex language and compiler was initially designed by Craig Weissman.
+Force.com applications are built using Apex, a proprietary Java-like programming language, to generate HTML originally via the "Visualforce" framework.
+Beginning in 2015, the "Lightning Components" framework has been supported.
+The Apex language and compiler were initially designed by Craig Weissman.

 As of 2014, the Force.com platform had 1.5 million registered developers according to Salesforce.